-Students who plan to continue their studies at the doctoral level are encouraged to complete a thesis.
-A comprehensive exam for both thesis and non-thesis degree tracks may also be required and is typically taken during the program's last semester.
+Some master's programs require the completion of a thesis paper.
+A comprehensive exam for both thesis and non-thesis degree tracks may also be required and is typically completed during the program's last semester.

 - Contemporary Spanish literature